johnthagen/min-sized-rust/README.md

 comes in.
 The `build-std` feature is able to compile `libstd` with your application from the source.
 It does this with the `rust-src` component that `rustup` conveniently provides.

-Install the appropriate toolchain the `rust-src` component:
+Install the appropriate toolchain and the `rust-src` component:

 ```bash
 $ rustup toolchain install nightly